-Level 1: Kids can begin as early as age two with plastic starter knives.
-At this age, they won’t be doing much real prep work, but they can definitely cut their own food and they may be able to help chop foods like watermelon.
-These brightly colored easy-grip knives from Ikea (part of a rainbow-colored utensil set) are a good starting point.
+Kids can begin as early as age two with plastic starter knives.
+At this age, they won’t be doing much real prep work.
+Regardless, they can definitely cut their own food and they may be able to help chop foods like watermelon.
+The brightly colored easy-grip knives from Ikea (part of a rainbow-colored utensil set) are a good starting point.

-Level 2: When your kids move out of the toddler stage, they’re ready to learn more about real chopping.
+When your kids move out of the toddler stage, they’re ready to learn more about real chopping.
 Michelle over at What’s Cooking with Kids has some great suggestions on helping kids develop knife skills.
 She emphasizes the importance of setting the stage: clearing the counter, making sure your cutting board is big enough, and wearing closed-toed shoes (!).

-Level 3: When you feel ready to introduce your kids to “real” chopping, Cheryl from Backseat Gourmet (writing at Simple Bites/Kids in the Kitchen) has some even more great tips for kids and knives.
-She uses real knives with her kids, with a set of four main rules (no hands on the cutting board while someone else is chopping, only Mom takes the knife out of the knife block, use one hand to hold the food and one hand to chop, and keep the knife touching the cutting board).
+When you feel ready to introduce your kids to “real” chopping, Cheryl from Backseat Gourmet (writing at Simple Bites/Kids in the Kitchen) has some even more great tips for kids and knives.
+She uses real knives with her kids, with a set of four main rules.: 1) No hands on the cutting board while someone else is chopping.
+2) Only Mom takes the knife out of the knife block.
+3) Use one hand to hold the food and one hand to chop.
+4) Keep the knife touching the cutting board).
 This last rule will help them learn the proper rocking motion, and it will also keep them from getting distracted and waving the knife around.

 Ready to chop?
 Great!
 You might want to try Teddie’s Apple Cake, a Freekeh Fruit Salad, or a Peach Salsa.
 There’s plenty of chopping involved for all of your little helpers.
 As their teacher/helper, you can help them choose the recipes or invent their own.
 Just remember to keep it safe, stay relaxed, and enjoy the process.

 Disclosure: This post contains affiliate links to our Amazon affiliate account.